Blog

 Although police reports generally cannot be used in court because they contain the officer’s opinion of what happened, anyone who may have witnessed the accident may be able to testify at a trial or deposition.
 Statements may be admissible as evidence if the witness testifies about what he or she saw.

-If you need legal help after a car accident, reach out to our legal team at the Law Offices of Peter T. Nicholl as soon as possible.
+If you need legal help after a car accident, reach out to our legal team at The Law Offices of Peter T. Nicholl as soon as possible.
 Our firm has helped many injury victims pursue maximum compensation to help cover costs related to medical expenses, loss of wages, and pain and suffering.

 Our initial consultations are completely free and come with no obligation to hire us.
 Should you retain our services, there are no fees up front.
 We only receive payment if you recover compensation.